minio/docs/source/reference/minio-mc/mc-idp-ldap.rst

 .. end-mc-idp-ldap-desc

-Define configuration settings as an alternative to using environment variables when :ref:`setting up an AD/LDAP connection <minio-authenticate-using-ad-ldap-generic>`.
-The :mc-cmd:`mc idp ldap` commands are only supported against MinIO deployments.
+The :mc-cmd:`mc idp ldap` commands are an alternative to using environment variables when :ref:`setting up an AD/LDAP connection <minio-authenticate-using-ad-ldap-generic>`.
+They are only supported against MinIO deployments.

+See :ref:`minio-external-identity-management-ad-ldap` for a tutorial on using these commands.

 .. note::